-As an application, we can ask the following question: for a metacommunity with 2 species (labeled as A and B), what is the proportion of communities with compositions $\{A\}$ , $\{B\}$ and $\{A,B\}$ that maximize the beta diversity?
-We prove that the beta diversity is maximized when 1/4 communities have $\{A\}$ , 1/4 communities have $\{B\}$ , and the other 1/2 communities have $\{A,B\}$ (Appendix A).
+As an application, we can ask the following question: for a metacommunity with 2 species (labeled as A and B), what is the proportion of communities with compositions $\{A\}$, $\{B\}$ and $\{A, B\}$ that maximize the beta diversity?
+Our metric reaches a maximum when 1/4 communities have $\{A\}$, 1/4 communities have $\{B\}$, and the other 1/2 communities have $\{A, B\}$ (Appendix A).

-3.2 Temporal changes of beta diversity as hypervolume overlap
+3.2 Temporal turnover of beta diversity as hypervolume overlap

 Beta diversity per se is a measure on the spatial scale.
 To fully understand biodiversity changes, we need to study how beta diversity changes over time and over different temporal scales (Gonzalez et al., 2020).
-One option is to simply compare the value of beta diversity at two times.
-Despite its simplicity, this option would ignore the information of whether and how community compositions are synchronized across the whole metacommunity.
-To capture this information, De Cáceres et al. (2019) has proposed a method based on trajectory distances.
-Here, we measure the temporal change using the overlap between two (oriented) geometric embeddings of metacommunities.
+One approach is to directly compare beta diversity values at two distinct time points, revealing the magnitude of change in among-site differences.
+While straightforward, this method overlooks the crucial aspect of turnover-the extent to which community compositions synchronize across the entire metacommunity.
+To capture this information, De Cáceres et al. (2019) proposed a method based on trajectory distances.
+Here, we measure the temporal change using the overlap between two geometric embeddings of metacommunities.

 To illustrate the idea, let us consider a metacommunity with 2 communities and 2 species.
 At time (t), community 1 has only species B while community 2 has both species A and B (Figure 4A).
-Then at time (t+1), community 1 still has species B while community 2 now only has species A (Figure 4B).
+Then at time (t + 1), community 1 still has species B while community 2 now only has species A (Figure 4B).
 To compute the hypervolume overlap, we need to assign the orientation of the geometric embedding.
 This orientation specifies the direction of synchronization in the metacommunity.
 Note that the specific choice of orientation does not matter as long as it is fixed throughout time.
 Without loss of generality, we choose the orientation from origin to community 1 to community 2.
 Once we assign the orientation, the hypervolume would have signs, which means the hypervolume can be negative.
 From time (t) to (t+1), the orientations of the geometric embeddings do not change (both are clockwise).
 The hypervolume overlap is simply the overlap between two positive hypervolumes, which equals to 1/4.

-Then let us consider another example.
+Let us consider another example.
 Suppose at time (t + 2), community composition switches from time (t + 1) (i.e, community 1 only has species A, while community 2 only has species B; Figure 4C).
-In this case, the orientations of the geometric embeddings are opposite (clockwise versus anti-clockwise).
-The overlap now needs to consider the signed difference, which equals to 0.5 - (-0.5) = 1 (despite the seemingly identical shape).
+In this case, the orientations of the geometric embeddings are opposite (clockwise versus anticlockwise).
+The overlap now needs to consider the signed difference, which equals to 0.5 - (-0.5) = 1(despite the seemingly identical shape).